 Birmingham Property Agents 0121 634 1520

-Tell us your requirments and we'll do the hard work in finding the right accomodation for you!
+Tell us your requirements and we'll do the hard work in finding the right accommodation for you!
 It will only take 30 seconds

 These are compulsory documents in the HIP.
 They prove that the seller owns the property for sale and therefore has the right to sell it.

 If the property being sold is registered, certain documents that are available on request from the Land Registry must be included in the Home Information Pack.
 These provide an up-to-date official record of who owns the land, and consist of: